LamaCorp/graphalama/README.md

 With graphalama, as with pygame a position is a couple of integers, (0, 0) being the topleft corner and `(x, y)` being the `x`-st pixel on the `y`-st line of the screen.
 Every time we'll need a position as an argument for a function it will be a tuple `(x, y)` of integers.

-Graphalama has a powerfull positioning system for the widgets, whose goal is to be able to design resizable applications witout more effort.
+Graphalama has a powerful positioning system for the widgets, whose goal is to be able to design resizable applications without more effort.
 A widget's position is defined by two elements: its coordinates `pos` and its `anchor`.
 The `anchor` defines where the widget is anchored, that is, where it will stay when the window is resized and where it will be first put on the screen.

-For instance, if the anchor ia `TOPLEFT`, the widget will always stay at the same distance of the top and the left of the screen, no matter how the window is resized.
+For instance, if the anchor is `TOPLEFT`, the widget will always stay at the same distance of the top and the left of the screen, no matter how the window is resized.
 Its `pos` will then be the topleft corner of the widget.
 This is the default anchor, so we can place our widgets like we would do in most frameworks.

 But say, we want a widget to always stay on the right side of the screen (like a "next" button), we just need to set the anchor to `RIGHT`